CBD Oil: The Essential Guide

 Oil extraction, often using olive oil, involves heating the plant material and the oil to around 100 degrees Celsius for 1-2 hours.
 However, this method produces an oil that is perishable and does not last for long.
 Another extraction method is cold pressing the seeds, but CBD yields are typically low using this technique.

 CBD Product Types

 CBD products are available in a wide variety of forms.
 Finding what’s ideal for you can often be a challenge and may even involve a level of trial and error.
 A reliable place to start is the reason you’re considering supplementing with CBD.
-As an example, chronic pain, cancer and epilepsy sufferers are likely to consider much higher concentrations than someone that’s thinking of using CBD as a treatment for insomnia, so CBD concentrates or high concentration tinctures are ideal.
+As an example, chronic pain, cancer and epilepsy sufferers are likely to consider much higher concentrations than someone that’s thinking of using CBD as a treatment for insomnia, so high-concentration oils or tinctures may be ideal.

 For those that don’t like the taste of CBD, the flavoured options will be their best bet.
 An unpalatable taste might rule out CBD concentrates and some tinctures but would include capsules and sprays as an option.
 If you’re a regular traveller and need a portable option, capsules or sprays might be the way to go.
 If you’re looking to treat localised pain, topicals may be your answer.
 For people who vape, CBD vape juice may be the logical choice.
 If you’re interested in CBD, but don’t know which option is right for you, feel free to reach out to our customer service team at firstname.lastname@example.org, or click the chat button on our website.